punchagan/expense-tracker/README.md

 - Assign a category for transactions

+  - Similar transactions with the same counterparty are categoriesed under the same category automatically

 - Assign one or more tags to transactions

 - Add/Edit remarks

 - Edit merchant (counterparty) names from the UI, since data from Banks usually truncates names.

+  - Similar names from the same data source are automatically updated

 ### Ideas to be implemented